Weird Science

 On February 22, 2023, the ATLAS system (the Asteroid Terrestrial-impact Last Alert System), operating at the Sutherland Observatory in the Republic of South Africa, detected a new object with a brightness of 18.1m.
 After further analysis, it was classified as a comet.
 At that moment, it was given the temporary designation A10SVYR.
 According to measurements, it was approximately 7.3 astronomical units from the Sun, moving along an orbit indicative of a long-period comet.

-Further trajectory analysis revealed that this object was identical to a celestial body previously reported—on January 9, 2023—to the Minor Planet Center by the Zijinshan Observatory (Purple Mountain Observatory) in China.
-Due to incomplete observational documentation and a lack of additional confirmations, the object was removed from the catalog on January 30 and considered unidentified.
+Further trajectory analysis revealed that this object was identical to a celestial body previously reported on January 9, 2023, to the Minor Planet Center by the Zijinshan Observatory (Purple Mountain Observatory) in China.
+Because the observational documentation was incomplete and no additional confirmations were received, the object was removed from the catalog on January 30 and classified as unidentified.

 Only after renewed verification and confirmation of the observations by two independent teams was the object officially registered as a long-period (or potentially single-apparition) comet.
 In accordance with the naming conventions of the International Astronomical Union, it received the designation C/2023 A3 (Tsuchinshan–ATLAS), honoring both observatories responsible for its discovery.